 Our solicitors have specific expertise in asbestos-related illnesses and can help you build a successful case for compensation.
 As lung cancer can have a variety of causes other than asbestos exposure, it is not always possible to prove it developed as a result of a history of working with asbestos.
 We can help you prove whether there is a link between your illness and previous contact with asbestos.

 Our asbestos solicitors work alongside medical experts such as consultant physicians and specialist nurses to enable us to build an effective and informed case.
 You will have a dedicated legal contact who will work with you to reach a timely conclusion.

 You may be also eligible to receive financial help if you have been diagnosed with asbestos lung cancer – your solicitor will be able to guide you through this.
 Even if you do not wish to make a claim, we can help you obtain a lump sum payment from the DWP: this is usually paid within weeks.

-The team has substantial expertise in asbestos-related illnesses and works closely with other experts to ensure your case has the best chance of success.
+Our solicitors have substantial expertise in asbestos compensation claims and works closely with other experts to ensure your case has the best chance of success.
 Your solicitor will be available to guide you throughout the process of making a claim either at your home, on the telephone or Skype, or by email, either during or outside office hours.